balderdashy/sails-docs/getting-started/getting-started.md

 ## Creating the Article model

-![Models][Model_Concept] in Sails use a singular name.
+[Models](http://sailsjs.org/#/documentation/concepts/ORM/Models.html) in Sails use a singular name.
 Sails provides a generator for creating models, which most Sails developers tend to use when creating new models.
 To create the new model, run this command in your terminal:

     sails generate model Article title:string text:text
       info: Created a new model ("Article") at api/models/Article.js!